 This is a fabulous park, free to get in aside from parking.
 There are then optional extras (such as the splash pool in summer or the fairground rides).

-Have to say, we have been loads of times and not had to spend a penny – there is loads to keep the children entertained without spending a penny.
-Play areas for big and little children, sand pit and lots of space to run around and picnic.
+We have been lots of times and not had to spend a penny – there is loads to keep the children entertained without spending a fortune.
+There are play areas for big and little children, a sand pit and lots of space to run around and picnic.

 Clifton Park, Doncaster Road, Rotherham, S65 2BH